chukwukelu2023/static-site/Readme.md

 ## Useful Commands
     sudo nginx -s reload
+## Clone the repo and configure your Nginx to serve the file

-## Serving Static Files
+## Serving Static Files With Nginx Locally
-cd /srv and clone a git repo
+run this command
+docker run oluchioraekwe/ngnix:v.1.0